-Children are vulnerable to extremist ideology and radicalisation.
-Similar to protecting children from other forms of harm and abuse, protecting children from this risk should be a part of an academy's safeguarding approach.
+Children are susceptible to extremist ideology and radicalisation.
+Similar to protecting children from other forms of harm and abuse, protecting children from this risk should be a part of an academy safeguarding approach.

-The Academy Committee and TDET will ensure that a DSL has undertaken Prevent Lead training and that all staff receive training about the Prevent Duty.
+The academy committee will ensure that a DSL has undertaken Prevent Lead training and that all staff receive training about the Prevent Duty.

-The following member of staff is the Prevent Lead and has undertaken Prevent Lead training Mrs Becky Ford
+The following member of staff is the Prevent Lead and has undertaken Prevent Lead training Ros Stearne, Stuart Mallott.

 Staff are required to be alert to changes in children's behavior which could indicate they need help or protection.
 Concerns that a child is at risk of radicalisation are referred to the DSL in the usual way.
-The Academy's designated safeguarding lead (and any deputies) should be aware of local procedures for making a Prevent referral.
-See also 'The Prevent Duty, Departmental advice for schools and childcare providers', DfE (June 2015), and 'Revised Prevent Duty Guidance: for England and Wales,' HM
+The academy's Designated Safeguarding Lead (and Deputies) should be aware of local procedures for making a Prevent referral.
+See also 'The Prevent Duty, Departmental advice for schools and childcare providers', DfE (June 2015), and 'Revised Prevent Duty Guidance: for England and Wales,' HM Government, (April 2021).